nicolezhi/cse15-lab-reports/lab-report-3.md

 Below is a screenshot of what the output code looks like.
 <img width="755" alt="Screenshot 2024-02-22 at 1 19 45 PM" src="https://github.com/nicolezhi/cse15-lab-reports/assets/112342454/c565c07f-6be0-47ba-8cb6-e88cb5dc18e2">

-The -N is useful here because it shows the line number next to each line, so you know how many lines there are total in the text file and how to reference a specific line by its line number.
+The -N is useful in these examples because it shows the line number next to each line, so you know how many lines there are total in the text file and how to reference a specific line by its line number.

 **The command `+G` shows the lines at the bottom of the text file.**
 This is the input: